eclipse/xtext/xtext-website/documentation/207_template.md

 ## Overview {#templates-solution}

 A template language works in two modes: Plain text mode, where everything goes directly into the output and the expression mode, where expressions have to be evaluated and the result is inserted into the text.
-To switch between text mode and expression mode, we use the French quotes `Â«` and `Â»`.
+To switch between text mode and expression mode, we use the French quotes `«` and `»`.
 A document starts in text mode.

 The template will be compiled to a Java class with a `generate(params)` method.
 You can provide additional information like a package declaration, imports and parameters in the preamble inside a template at the beginning of the document.